AdaptableTools/support-template-adaptable-react-aggrid/README.md

 ## AdapTable React Example

-This is a very basic example of how to install and get started with Adaptable React.
+This is a very basic example of how to get started with Adaptable React.

+It is particularly useful if you wish to build a very small demo for Support purposes.

 It uses v.12 of AdapTable and v.27.0 of ag-Grid